alexander-pick/shannon_modem_loader/README.md

 # How To Use This Loader

-To use the loader just install `shannon_load.py` inside your [IDA Pro](https://hex-rays.com/ida-pro/)'s loader folder and the rest of the python files into the [IDA Pro](https://hex-rays.com/ida-pro/) python folder. `install.sh` will assist you with this task, if you want to do it manually please take a look inside.
-For [IDA Pro](https://hex-rays.com/ida-pro/) 8.3 and 8.4 the default installation directory should be detected by default.
+To use the loader just install `shannon_load.py` inside your [IDA Pro](https://hex-rays.com/ida-pro/) or [IDA Home ARM](https://hex-rays.com/ida-home/) loader folder and the other python files into the IDA python folder. `install.sh` will assist you with this task, if you want to do it manually please take a look inside.
+For [IDA Pro](https://hex-rays.com/ida-pro/) 8.3 and 8.4 and [IDA Home ARM](https://hex-rays.com/ida-home/) the default installation directory should be detected by default.
 Otherwise you can specify the installation directory as the first parameter to the script.

 `./install.sh ~/your-ida-installdir/`

-Once installed open a `modem.bin` file extracted from an OTA update in [IDA Pro](https://hex-rays.com/ida-pro/).
+Once installed open a `modem.bin` file extracted from an OTA update in IDA.
 The loader should detect the TOC format and load the image accordingly.
 The postprocessor script will add additional segment information after the initial analysis has finished.
 Adding the segments right from the start will confuse and slow down the analysis process.

 The postprocessing module does most of the magic and it will take a bit to run, please be patient.
 All steps the post processor performs are in the individual files copied to `<IDAHOME>/python/`.
 You can use them as individual python modules if needed.
 See the post processor for details.
 A complete analysis of a modem image takes about 30 minutes to complete on average hardware.